 "Doesn't labeling yourself as "love-shy" or "incel" make your problem worse?
 Don't make this problem your identity for crying out loud!"

 PUA, or pick-up artistry, has become a bigger and bigger worldwide phenomenon ever since its explosion in the late 90s and early 2000s.
 It ostensibly teaches men that they can objectively emulate certain behaviors to attract women, and that these strategies can be used to seduce almost any woman.
-Our stance on this matter is mixed, as several Love-shy.com members have spent thousands of dollars on pickup artist classes only to be left in the same love-shy rut.
+The general stance of forum members at love-shy.com on this matter is mixed, as several Love-shy.com members have spent thousands of dollars on pickup artist classes only to be left in the same love-shy rut.
 It is our belief that whatever plagues love-shies is beyond the reach of most PUA to fix, as learning "game" requires an ability to pick up the rapid-response behavioral cues that so many love-shys lack due to Aspergers or other conditions they suffer from.

 Have a question?
 Want help with Love-shyness?
 Want to introduce yourself to a whole community of understanding love-shy members?
 Then create an account on the Love-shy.com forums!